Perfect Recovery for Random Geometric Graph Matching with Shallow Graph Neural Networks: INTRODUCTION

 Despite their wide popularity and dominant performance in graph-based tasks, the theoretical understanding of GNNs is only emerging in recent years~\citep{jegelka2022gnn}.
 Most of the works focus on traditional learning theory aspects such as representation power~\citep{loukas2020graph} and generalization~\citep{scarselli2018vapnik}.
 A few of them touch on more classic graph-theoretic problems such as graph isomorphism~\citep{morris2019weisfeiler} and graph properties~\citep{garg2020generalization}.
-However, there still is a huge divide between the theory of GNNs and how they are used in the real world.
-The benefits and limitations of GNNs in many scenarios they are commonly applied to remain enigmatic.
-Our aim is to take a step towards closing this gap by investigating a common use case of GNNs.
-To this end, we focus on the problem of aligning two sparsified geometric graphs together with noisy observations of their vertex features.
-This type of question broadly exists in real life.
-For example, imagine that we have access to two different social networks that are actually built around the same group of people, together with inaccurate features of each node, but the node correspondence is not known to us (think of Instagram and Facebook).
-Our goal is to recover the underlying node correspondence from the networks and node features.
-We remark that this seemingly simplistic entity alignment task has numerous instantiations such as cross-lingual knowledge graph alignment~\citep{wang2018cross}, molecular network comparison~\citep{sharan2006modeling} and indeed GNNs achieve the state-of-the-art performance.
+Recently there has been a growing literature studying GNNs using graphons~\citep{ruiz2021graphon,ruiz2023transferability,chung2024statistical}.
+However, there is still a divide between the theory of GNNs and how they are used in the real world.
+The benefits and limitations of GNNs in many scenarios to which they are commonly applied remain enigmatic.
+Our goal is to expand the theoretical understanding by investigating a common use case of GNNs.

-Specifically, we look into a probabilistic generative model for the networks.
-We observe two noisy versions $G$ and $G'$ of a single random geometric graph.
-Additionally for each graph, we also observe some vertex feature information.
-These vertex features are sparse random vectors perturbed by independent Gaussian noise.
-In the previous example of social networks these feature vectors can be thought of as user respective profiles.
-In the rest of the introduction, we define our model formally and state our main results.